 Early tours were usually divided into compact, intensive, optional modules & parts of 5 to 10 days that allow participants to focus on their specific interests without being taken away from their projects for an extended period.

-More recent tours have allowed participants to take any minimum block of 3 to 5 consecutive days, up to the full tour, as suits their interests and availability on a sliding cost scale.
+More recent tours have allowed participants to take any minimum block of 2 or 3 consecutive days, up to the full tour, as suits their interests and availability on a sliding cost scale.